CasinoHe/quanttrader/ReadMe.md

 1. Logging support module: Use **spdlog** to enable multi-threaded logging output.
 2. Data reading module: Support real-time data acquisition from the IB API.
 3. Simple strategy backtesting module: Perform rapid backtesting with data retrieved from the IB API.

+## Strategy Plugins

+Strategies are compiled independently of the trading system.
+Each strategy produces a shared library that can be placed in the directory configured by `strategy_lib_path`.
+The sample project under `server/strategy/slope_strategy` can be built separately using CMake and the resulting library copied to the server before running.